roadrunner-server/roadrunner/README.md

 $ rr serve -d -v
 ```

-You can force RR service to reload it's http workers.
+You can force RR service to reload its http workers.

 ```
 $ rr http:reset